How to Select the Best Cyber Risk Management Services in 2025

 CRQ can help security professionals to identify the areas where their organizations are most at risk and to prioritize their security investments accordingly.
 CRQ can also be used to measure the effectiveness of security programs over time.
 By tracking the change in risk exposure over time, security professionals can see how their security investments are paying off.

 In the above section, we noted that CRQ could help security teams prioritize areas of risk.
 This process leads to deciding how the organization will treat identified risks.
 There are four categories of risk treatment: avoidance, mitigation, transfer, and acceptance.
 Each option requires an understanding of the potential impact.
-Security professionals can choose a treatment plan depending on the impact's severity.
+Security professionals can choose a treatment plan depending on the severity of the impact.

 Risk mitigation differs from the other options as it depends on the cybersecurity team to develop the best course of action to reduce the likelihood of impact, regularly review their risk mitigation strategies, and make adjustments as needed.